jlaura/gis220_text/chapter1/overview.md

 # Overview
-In this chapter we review functions, variables, and the notation to be used throughout this course.
+In this chapter we review concepts form algebra I and II.

 ## Objectives
 This chapter is designed as a refresher chapter to ensure that we are all working from the same foundation.
 At the conclusion of this chapter and the assocaiated assignment, you will be able to: